-Step 9: Submit
+Step 10: Submit

+Once you're ready to send the feedback, click on the "Submit" button.
 You will be prompted with a new screen where you can find a link to the bug you have filed as well as receive an email from Connect services.
 You can make additional changes on Microsoft

 Connect site as well.
 For example, if you have filed your bug privately and would like to make it public, please use the link and make the changes.
 Note that once a bug is filed privately, other Visual Studio users cannot vote on your issue.

-Step 10: Sign-out
+Step 11: Sign-out